-The I/Os are displayed as selectable fields that contain only the I/O name (narrow layout) or the I/O name and the data type (wide layout).
+The inputs and outputs are displayed as selectable fields that contain only the I/O name (narrow representation) or the I/O name and the data type (wide representation).

 - Free area

 - The I/Os:

 - Outside the body, each interconnectable input or output has an I/O pin.
-Exception: Inputs that cannot be interconnected because they have been assigned the "S7_link := false" attribute can be identified by the missing I/O pin.
-Not interconnectable in this context refers to an input you can neither interconnect to the I/O of a block or nested chart, nor to shared addresses.
-It is possible, however, to interconnect this I/O to its internal chart I/O, provided the CFC chart contains chart I/Os.
+Exception: Inputs that cannot be interconnected because they have been assigned the "S7_link := FALSE" attribute can be identified by the missing I/O pin.

+"Not interconnectable" in this context refers to an input you can neither interconnect to the I/O of a block or nested chart, nor to shared addresses.
+It is possible, however, to interconnect this I/O to its internal chart I/O, provided the CFC contains chart I/Os.